 Facebook has managed to create a council that shows consultative behaviour, probably with an eye to future regulatory interest; whilst remaining largely unfettered to profit handsomely off data willingly provided by brands and consumers.

-Only by depriving Facebook of the oxygen of data and eyeballs are 99 per cent likely to be listened to.
+Only by depriving Facebook of the oxygen of data and eyeballs are the 99 per cent likely to be listened to.

 Facebook names UK advisory board and forgets the 99%